trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 # Other UI Elements

 This section contains a quick overview of the user interface elements.
-Besides the already explained user layout and admin layout elements, Trisul provides other essential interactive elements like Buttons, Forms, Search box, Tooltips and more.
+Besides the already explained [*User layout*](/docs/ug/ui/userlayout) and [*Chart UI elements*](/docs/ug/ui/charts), Trisul provides other essential interactive elements like Buttons, Forms, Search box, Tooltips and more.
 Lets dive in and explore where you can find all these user friendly elements in the Trisul dashboards and modules and how you can interact with them.

 ## Hide/ Show Search Form